saimanoj0609/Practice_FullStack_WebDevelopment/Static_WebDev_Exercises/README.md

 Exercise - 3
 1. This Exercise is specific to DevOps guide and interview Prep
-2. It covers all the above topics including hyperlinks, onclickDisplay etc..
+2. It covers all the above topics including hyperlinks, onclickDisplay, ol, ul etc..
-3. It is like a semi-responsive website
+3. It is like a semi-responsive website without manual grid control